-By Gareth Bartram, Chef de partie
+By Gareth Bartram, Head Chef

 “After eating on several occasions at the Fields in different times throughout my career, I knew that this was the place to be if I wanted to work locally.
 I am now working at Winteringham Fields, heading up the meat section.

 I began my journey working with a local Cleethorpes butcher at the age of 15.
-To begin with I was washing the posts, but this quickly moved on to working alongside the owner, where my butchery skills began to carve my career path.
+To begin with I was washing the pots, but this quickly moved on to working alongside the owner, where my butchery skills began to carve my career path.

 After completing NVQ Level 3 in Kitchen and Larder at Grimsby College, my first job in a professional kitchen was at Gordon Ramsay’s Boxwood Cafe in Knightsbridge, London, during the summer of 2005.
 I was 18 years old and it was my first opportunity to see first-hand the discipline and work ethic of a professional kitchen.